 Performance outcomes Acceptable outcomes Figure 6.2.2.3.3-Fencing (2) PO1 On 6 (1) (2) delevated or steeply sloping sites: development is sympathetic to the natural landform through the use of terraced or split level building forms; the understoreys of buildings are screened to maintain the quality of view when viewed from below; and buildings avoid highly reflective finishes.
 No acceptable outcome is nominated.
-Ame enity and build and over oper scre are acy between dwelling units on the site adjoining sites is achieved by effective ding design and the location of windows outdoor open spaces to prevent clooking into habitable rooms or private in space areas or through the use of ening devices.
-Where screening devices used, they are integrated with the ding design.
-AO15.1 Where habitable room windows are directly adjacent to habitable rooms of adjoining dwellings and are within a distance of 9m and within an angle of 45 degrees, privacy is protected by: (1) sill heights being a minimum of 1.5m above floor level; or (2) providing fixed translucent screens, such as frosted or textured glazing, for any part of the window below 1.5m above floor level; or (3) providing fixed external screens.
+Ame enity PO15 Privacy between dwelling units on the site and adjoining sites is achieved by effective building design and the location of windows and outdoor open spaces to prevent overlooking into habitable rooms or private open space areas or through the use of screening devices.
+Where screening devices are used, they are integrated with the building design.
+(3) AO15.
+Where adjace dwelling within a protect (1) is a protect (2) is a protect (3) is a protect (4) is a above floor level; or (2) providing fixed translucent screens, such as frosted or textured glazing, for any part of the window below 1.5m above floor level; or (3) providing fixed external screens.
 AO15.2 Where incorporating screening devices, they are: (1) solid translucent screens or perforated panels or trellises that have a maximum of 25 % openings, with a maximum opening dimension of 50mm and that are permanently fixed and durable; and (2) offset a minimum of 300mm from the PO1 On-s (1) (2) 6 site landscaping is provided to: enhance the appearance of the development; complement any native vegetation within the site; wall of the building.
 No acceptable outcome is nominated.
 (3)(4)(5) create green roofs, walls or other sustainable building elements; provide privacy between dwellings; and screen unsightly components.
 PO17 Landscaping is provided along the full road frontage.
 AO17.1 A 2m wide landscaped area which is capable of deep planting to sustain mature trees, is provided along the length of any public road frontage.